 We strive to achieve best practice outcomes for the archaeological record and heritage significance of a place or item and for our clients from all sectors of the construction industry.

 At Unearthed Archaeology & Heritage we are focused on providing all services to the highest quality and working in the safest and most environmentally friendly manner.

-Tory Stening is a qualified archaeologist with over 10 years experience in European and Aboriginal archaeology, heritage and cultural heritage management.
+Tory Stening is a qualified archaeologist with over 15 years' experience in Aboriginal and non-Aboriginal archaeology, heritage and cultural heritage management.
 She is highly experienced in all aspects of archaeology and heritage including survey, assessment, significance assessment, monitoring, testing and excavation.